-While neither Google nor HTC have yet confirmed the plans, reports out of the manufacturer’s native Taiwan have claimed that work has already started on the HTC made Nexus tablet which will be launched later this year.
+While neither Google nor HTC have yet confirmed the plans, reports out of the manufacturer’s native Taiwan have claimed that

 It is currently unknown what size display the new Nexus offering will boast, although the reported Q3 release would favour a Nexus 7 refresh, with a new 10-inch Google tablet having been mooted for an early summer unveiling.

 HTC’s past tablet offering, the HTC Flyer, failed to grab much consumer attention following its launch back in 2011, with the Taiwanese manufacturer having since conceded tablet market defeat to the likes of Apple and Samsung.